utdk/accessible-slick/README.markdown

 --------|----------
 focusOnChange | Per [WCAG 3.2.2](https://www.w3.org/WAI/WCAG21/Understanding/on-input.html) and user research, keyboard focus should never be moved unless the user is told ahead of time.
 Even if explaining, moving focus like this would suck for keyboard users, so this setting had to go.
 [See issue #11](https://github.com/Accessible360/accessible-slick/issues/11). focusOnSelect | Unnecessary since keyboard navigation has been removed.
 Even with keyboard navigation, tab stops on non-actionable elements is very strange for keyboard users, and really just adds work for them.
-[See issue #11](https://github.com/Accessible360/accessible-slick/issues/11). accessibility | Equal access should not be a feature that can be turned off.
-This setting actually made the slides _less_ accessible by introducing unintuitive tab markup, keyboard navigation that conflicts with screen readers, and more.
-[See issue #12](https://github.com/Accessible360/accessible-slick/issues/12).
+[See issue #11](https://github.com/Accessible360/accessible-slick/issues/11).

 ## Development